-Using 2 wrenches remove the LP line (RA) off of the LP solenoid valve.
-Make sure LP gas is turned off.
+Unplug your 120V plug (RA) from your RV receptacle.
+Take the LP line (YA) off of the LP solenoid valve.
+Make sure gas is turned off

 There are many different styles out there but most have at least 2 mounting screws through the back plate holding the fridge to your RV floor.
 Screw size and bit needed will vary from coach to coach.
-Remove these screws or bolts (RA).
+Remove screws or Bolts (RA).

-On Winnabago coachs you will have 4- 9/16" bolts lagged to a steel side plate, 2 on each side of the fridge, also the top roof vent cap needs to be removed and 2 to 4 philips screws need to be loosend from the top of the fridge.
+On Winnabago coachs you will have 4 bolts lagged to a steel side plate, 2 on each side of the fridge, also the top roof vent cap needs to be removed and 2 to 4 philips screws need to be loosend from the top of the fridge.